AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 The user can improve the aircraft fleet and operations.

 For that, a first slider allows introducing new aircraft into the fleet, which can be improved in terms of propulsion (more efficient engines), aerodynamics, mass, systems or breakthrough architectures.
-Whereas basic options correspond to constant efficiency at 2019 level or efficiency corresponding to fleet renewal with current more efficient aircraft (default option), others allow integrating future more efficient architecture.
-A trend option includes a deployment similar to the previous one in terms of efficiency gains, Entry-Into-Service (EIS) year and fleet renewal rate, which corresponds to an annual efficiency gains of around 1%.
-A more optimistic solution considers the same assumptions with an accelerated fleet turnover.
-Finally, an ambitious option takes into account the introduction of very efficient aircraft.
+Whereas "basic" option correspond to constant efficiency at 2019 level or efficiency corresponding to fleet renewal with current more efficient aircraft (default option), others allow integrating future more efficient architecture.
+A "trend" option includes a deployment similar to the previous one in terms of efficiency gains, Entry-Into-Service (EIS) year and fleet renewal rate, which corresponds to an annual efficiency gains of around 1%.
+A more "optimistic" solution considers the same assumptions with an accelerated fleet turnover.
+Finally, an "ambitious" option takes into account the introduction of very efficient aircraft.

 Another slider represents the improvements in terms of operations through flight trajectories, air traffic management,